PalmStudio/Biophysics_database_palm/README.md

 # Ecotron 2021

-The Ecotron is a controlled environment facility for plants.
-We made an experiment that consisted in investigating the behavior of oil palm (*Elaeis guineensis*) in response to a different environmental conditions.
+The Ecotron is a controlled environment facility for plants located in Montpellier, France.
+In this work, we made an experiment that consisted in investigating the behavior of oil palm (*Elaeis guineensis*) in response to different environmental conditions.
 The conditions were defined based on an average daily variation from Libo, Indonesia, *i.e.* a day without rain, not too cold, not too hot.
 This base condition was then modified by adding more CO2, less radiation, more or less temperature, and more or less vapor pressure deficit.

 The height resulting conditions were the following:

 - 400ppm: the base condition
 - 600ppm: 50% more CO2